-One of the most far-reaching applications of Opt Lasers’ engraving laser heads is their capability to be used for marking, decorating, or aging wood.
-As of May 2018, there were approximately 13 000 registered carpenter's workshops and woodworking companies in Poland alone.
-What's more, woodworking is becoming increasingly automated nowadays.
-Consequently, the increase in the number of machines in the industry is directly reflected in the increased demand for engraving laser heads.
-In fact, there is a clear tendency to enhance pattern engraving processes by simultaneous operation of multiple engraving laser heads on a single CNC machine since doing so speeds up the whole process noticeably.
-Furthermore, the sheer opportunity of utilizing a compact engraving laser head and mounting it on an existing machine allows manufacturers to capitalize on new possibilities without having to resort to purchasing a whole new stand-alone CO2 plotter.
+One of the important engraving laser applications for Opt Lasers blue laser heads is the ability to use them to mark, decorate, or age wood.
+In Poland alone, there are about 13,000 registered carpenter's workshops and woodworking companies (as of May 2018).
+What's more, woodworking is now becoming increasingly automated and the increase in the number of machines in the industry is directly reflected in the increased demand for laser heads.
+There is a clear tendency to optimize pattern engraving by simultaneous operation of multiple laser heads on a single CNC machine, which speeds up the process and the possibility of using a compact engraving head and mounting it on an existing machine allows to create new possibilities without having to buy a new CO2 plotter, for example.

-In addition, engraving laser heads can be used to produce architectural building models too.
-Showcasing physical layouts of designed objects is a popular form of project presentation among architects, because it is able to show intricate details of the building in a way computer simulations can’t match.
-According to business portals and the Statistical Office, approximately 16 500 architectural offices operated in Poland in 2018.
-Moreover, according to the Office for Competition and Consumer Protection, in the years 2014-2017, the number of active architects increased by 40%.
+The laser head can also be used to produce spatial building models.
+Making physical models of designed objects is a popular form of presentation of the project among architects because it shows exactly every detail of the building.
+According to Polish business portals and the Statistical Office, about 16 500 architectural offices operate in Poland in 2018.
+Moreover, according to the Office of Competition and Consumer Protection, in the years 2014-2017, the number of active architects increased by 40%.